Lipen/formal-methods-course/lec-dafny.typ

 ```

 This method cannot be implemented as is. \
-Write an appropriate precondition for the method that allows you to implement it.
+Write an appropriate pre-condition for the method that allows you to implement it.

 = Floyd-Hoare Logic